Expanding Canada's toolkit to address corporate wrongdoing: The deferred prosecution agreement stream discussion guide

-The Government of Canada has invited Canadians to participate in a discussion and to provide their views on whether it has the right tools in place to address corporate wrongdoing.
-As part of this engagement, the government will be consulting with Canadians on potential enhancements to the Integrity Regime and on considerations regarding the possible adoption of a deferred prosecution agreement (DPA) regime in Canada.
-The following discussion paper is designed to guide the public consultations regarding a possible DPA regime in Canada.
-A similar document regarding the Integrity Regime is available from the Integrity Regime consultation: Expanding Canada's toolkit to address corporate wrongdoing web page.
+From September 25 to November 17, 2017, the Government of Canada invited Canadians to participate in a discussion and to provide their views on whether it has the right tools in place to address corporate wrongdoing.
+Submissions were accepted until December 8, 2017 (11:59 pm Pacific time).
+As part of this engagement, the government consulted with Canadians on potential enhancements to the Integrity Regime and on considerations regarding the possible adoption of a deferred prosecution agreement (DPA) regime in Canada.
+The following discussion paper was designed to guide the public consultations regarding a possible DPA regime in Canada.

 On this page